Williams & Nadal out to make French Open history

 Reputations will be enhanced, and bank balances bolstered with both winners pocketing a cool £1.93 million ($2.58m) each.

 But who are the favorites and what can we expect from the only grand slam on red dirt?
-Will Williams return from maternity leave to claim a 24th grand slam and can Rafael Nadal win an unprecedented 11th French Open crown?
+Will Williams return from maternity leave to claim a record-equaling 24th grand slam and can Rafael Nadal win an unprecedented 11th French Open crown?

 'Serena can achieve anything'